djeusette/ex_event_bus/README.md

   }
 }

-# UPDATE: Custom PK not included in root changes
+# UPDATE: Custom PK not included in root changes (didn't change)
 %TokenUpdated{
   changes: %{
     "expires_at" => ~N[2026-01-31 23:59:59]